The real reason founders can't focus.

 The specific work that founders avoid changes as the company grows.
 But at every stage, it has the same characteristics: it’s high-leverage, it’s uncomfortable, and it’s work that only the founder can do.

 When you’re early — really early — the friction is in the doing.
 You need to be the one on sales calls.
-You need to record the product walkthrough that would actually convert the leads sitting in your pipeline.
 You need to get your hands dirty with customer problems that nobody else understands yet.
 The work is unglamorous and close to the ground, and the temptation is to retreat into building because building feels productive.

 As you grow, the friction shifts.
 You stop being the person who does the work and start being the person who creates the environment for others to do it.
 That transition is brutal for a lot of founders because the thing that made them successful — being hands-on, being in the details, shipping things — is no longer the highest-value use of their time.
 Now the job is setting direction, aligning teams, building culture, creating policies.
 It’s less tangible, harder to measure, and way less fun than making things.

 And at scale, it gets even less glamorous.
 You’re not building.
 You’re not even directing.
 You’re removing obstacles for other people and making sure they have what they need to succeed.
-The best leaders I’ve worked with understand this intuitively — their job is to create an environment where everyone else can do their best work.
-The worst ones keep reaching back into the work they used to love doing, because leading feels abstract and building feels real.
+The best leaders I’ve worked with understand this intuitively.
+The ones who struggle tend to keep reaching back into the work they used to love doing, because leading feels abstract and building feels real.

-At every stage, the pattern is the same.
-The most important work is the work that creates the most friction for you personally.
+At every stage, the pattern tends to be the same.
+The work that creates the most friction for you personally is often the work that matters most.
 And the temptation is always to go find something more interesting to do instead.
-The obstacle isn’t in the way — it is the way.
-But most founders would rather walk around it.

 The actual answer.